smasky/SWAT-UQ/README.md

 **Step 2:** On your hard drive, **create a separate folder** (named **Work Folder**) to store control files for setting up and solving your problems, as well as temporary files used when running the SWAT model in parallel.

-**Step 3:** In Work Folder, you need to create a **parameter file** encoded in UTF-8.
+**Step 3:** In Work Folder, create a **parameter file** encoded in UTF-8.
 This file should contain the details of the parameters you want to analyze, as shown below:

 **File name:** parameter.par